There are data visualizations. There are web applications. If they had a baby, you'd get a data application.

 Dave King, our CEO and one of our chief software architects, spoke with Software Engineering Daily about what makes data applications important and best practices for building them.
 Check out the podcast or read the abridged transcript beneath it.
-(And try building a data application if you'd like.)
+(Learn how they're built, or try building a data application if you'd like.)

 JM: Data scientists need flexible interfaces for displaying and manipulating datasets.
 Data engineers need to be able to visualize how their data pipelines wire together databases and data processing frameworks.
 DevOps engineers need dashboards to understand their monitoring data at a high level.
 All of these programmers are building data applications.
 Data applications let us visualize and manipulate datasets effectively.